Advice for People with Animals

-Permits can only be issued by your own employer.
+These permits can only be issued by your own employer.

 Further details can be found on the GOV.UK website:

-Alongside the charges, parking enforcement will continue in all areas.
+Parking enforcement will continue in all areas.

 Those with parking permits, who stopped monthly payments when the fees were waived in March, will receive individual correspondence explaining what they need to do.

 Residents should renew their resident parking permits for CPZ areas as normal.
 Information about how to do it is here: